arangodb/docs/oasis/access-control.md

   - `--enable-google` - if set, allow access from user accounts authenticated via Google
   - `--enable-username-password` - if set, allow access from user accounts authenticated via a username/password

 Using the second option, you can configure a **list of domains**, and only users with email addresses from the specified domains will be able to access an organization.
-The following commands are available:
+The following commands are available to configure this option:

 - `oasisctl get organization email domain restrictions -o <your_organization_id>` - allows you to see which domains are in the allowed list for a specific organization
 - `oasisctl update organization email domain restrictions -o <your_organization_id> --allowed-domain=<domain_name1> --allowed-domain=<domain_name2>` - allows you to update a list of the allowed domains for a specific organization